 2) Should TOEFL/IELTS send my original results directly to the university, or is a copy of my score sufficient?
 Please ask the postgraduate course you wish to apply for whether a copy is sufficient or not.

 3) Do I have to wait to apply until my official TOEFL/IELTS results are available?
 Applicants with a complete application do definitely have an advantage.
 In order to apply for an Anglophone course, you have to prove your English language skills (TOEFL or IELTS).
-The test results can be submitted at a later point in the application process.
-However, if this is the case, please send the results directly to the university, not to the DAAD.
+The test results can be submitted directly to the respective postgraduate course at a later point in the application process.

 1) What is the deadline for submitting my application?